l33tn00b/evcc/README.md

 # evcc 🚘☀️

 Fork removing Sponsor Token requirement for go-e charger introduced Nov 2022.
 I strongly disagree with breaking existing installations by pushing this via the release.
+Although I do understand the need for funding...

 evcc is an extensible EV Charge Controller with PV integration implemented in [Go][2].
 Featured in [PV magazine](https://www.pv-magazine.de/2021/01/15/selbst-ist-der-groeoenlandhof-wallbox-ladesteuerung-selbst-gebaut/).